kameronlightheart14/learn-xgboost/README.md

 *Question 14:* What might be useful here in comparing training runs?

+It would be nice to not have to remember which model parameters led to the best accuracy, precision-recall, etc. Instead, running many different parameter changes and then looking at the results afterwards using this ui would be super useful.

 ### G. Choose your own adventure
 We only scratched the surface of feature development and fitting those features to the machine.
 Xgboost allows you to bundle features so they have to stay together, and provide weights to help emphasize what is important.
 There are many other ways to better represent our problem, and you might already have noticed a few.
 For one, we are only comparing similar fields to each other.
 What if the target has a birth date, but the candidate does not - but the candidate has a child marriage date and the target does not.
 Could you add a feature that would expose that information to the machine and see if it helps improve things?